The Best, Healthy Baby Led Weaning Weetabix Apple Muffins

 I know as a Mum myself, it can be so time consuming baking cakes and treats in the kitchen.
 This is why I love to create healthy recipes whereby you just dump all the ingredients into a bowl mix, divide and put in the oven to cook!

-The muffins are so moist and so delicious you will have to give these a go and serve to your family knowing that they are a delicious homemade snack!
+The baby muffins are so moist and so delicious you will have to give these a go and serve to your family knowing that they are a delicious homemade snack!

 Ingredient information

 Weetabix - A great cereal for iron, great for baby led weaning.
+Weetabix in milk is simple and great too.

 Plain flour - You could use a gluten free plain flour to make the recipe gluten free.